abinit/abipy_book/abipy_book/abinit_input.md

     print(pseudo)
 ```

-that have been constructed by parsing the pseudopotential files passed to AbinitInput.
+that have been constructed by parsing the pseudopotential files passed to `AbinitInput`.

 Use `set_vars` to set the value of several variables with a single call:

 ```{code-cell}
 inp.set_vars(ecut=8, paral_kgb=0)